Is our vacuum global in a 331 model with three triplets?: Introduction

-The scalar potential of 331 models has not studied in the same depth as, for example, in the 2HDM.
-The existence of multiple local minima have not been studied much.
-To the best of our knowledge there have been only two papers where the global minimum of the 331 scalar potential has been studied \cite{Giraldo:2009yi,Giraldo:2011gd}.
-Both study the potential in $\beta=\pm 1/\sqrt{3}$ model, using methods originally developed for the 2HDM \cite{Maniatis:2006fs,Ivanov:2006yq,Ivanov:2007de}.
+The scalar potential of 331 models has not been examined in the same depth as, for example, in the 2HDM.
+The existence of multiple local minima has not been studied much.
+To the best of our knowledge there have been only three papers where the global minimum of the 331 scalar potential has been considered \cite{Giraldo:2009yi,Giraldo:2011gd,Dorsch:2024ddk}.
+The first two investigate the potential in $\beta=\pm 1/\sqrt{3}$ model, using methods originally developed for the 2HDM \cite{Maniatis:2006fs,Ivanov:2006yq,Ivanov:2007de}.
 The first paper studies a potential with two scalar triplets \cite{Giraldo:2009yi}.
-The second one studies a potential with three scalar triplets without a trilinear $f$-term \cite{Giraldo:2011gd}, which is often included in order to avoid Goldstones in the physical spectrum.\footnote{The appearance of a physical Goldstone in \cite{Giraldo:2011gd} is avoided by demanding a specific relation between vacuum expectation values, which guarantees that the accidental continuous symmetry remains unbroken.}
+The second one studies a potential with three scalar triplets without a trilinear $f$-term \cite{Giraldo:2011gd}, which is often included in order to avoid Goldstones in the physical spectrum.\footnote{The appearance of a physical Goldstone is avoided in \cite{Giraldo:2011gd} by demanding a specific relation between vacuum expectation values, which guarantees that the accidental continuous symmetry remains unbroken.} The appearance of a global radiatively induced minimum at high scales in the one-loop effective potential was studied in \cite{Dorsch:2024ddk}.

 In present work we will study the $\beta=-1/\sqrt{3}$ model with three scalar triplets.
 Many variants of the scalar potential occur in the literature, due to the fact that the most general scalar potential in such models is quite complicated \cite{Huitu:2024nap}, because there are two scalar triplets in the same representation, allowing for multiple cross terms.
 In phenomenological studies the number of terms is often reduced through the use of either discrete or continuous symmetries.
 For the former case, the most common is a $\mathbb{Z}_{2}$ symmetry, which often also limits the Yukawa interactions as well \cite{Pal:1994ba,Sanchez-Vega:2016dwe,Pinheiro:2022bcs}.
-The continuous symmetries are often $U(1)$-symmetries, associated to lepton number, or flavour symmetries \cite{Pinheiro:2022bcs,Huitu:2017ukq}.
+The continuous symmetries are often $U(1)$-symmetries, associated to the lepton number, or flavour symmetries \cite{Pinheiro:2022bcs,Huitu:2017ukq}.
 A simple potential has been used, for example, to study collider phenomenology \cite{Cao:2016uur, Alves:2022hcp}, flavour physics \cite{Oliveira:2022vjo,Buras:2012dp} and dark matter \cite{Mizukoshi:2010ky,Ruiz-Alvarez:2012nvg, Profumo:2013sca}.